FawazBinSaleem/ultimateDownloader/readme.md

 and then give it a url when prompted

-and just navigste to the folder and you should find it hopefully.
+and just navigate to the folder and you should find it hopefully.
+`

-TO-DO:
+# TO-DO:
- Use youtube-dlp instead of pytubefix for better flexibility.
+ [ ] Use youtube-dlp instead of pytubefix for better flexibility.
- Instagram and reddit support
+ [ ] Instagram and reddit support